Why isn’t Flow recording my voice?

 • Selected microphone is unavailable: Shown when a mic you previously pinned in Flow is no longer connected.
 Flow opens the mic chooser so you can pick a different one.

 • Microphone unavailable: Shown when another app is using the mic or the audio driver is unresponsive.
 Includes a Troubleshoot link.
-Only appears if the problem repeats within 2 minutes, since most cases recover on the first retry.

 To get the fix: